Skyvell/xledger-syncronizer/README.md

 ## Overview

 Data Ductus is migrating from Brilliant to Xledger as a business system.
 The data stored with Xledger is needed for internal business analytics.
-This app will fetch the nessesary business data from Xledger's Graphql API, and write the data to a Datalake as .parquet files.
-This raw-data will be be transformed and loaded into a structure more suitable for business analytics, but that is not in the scope of this application.
-The scope of this application is to produce and keep the raw-data syncronized in the Datalake.
+This app will fetch the necessary business data from Xledger's GraphQL API and write the data to a Data Lake as .parquet files.
+This raw data will be transformed and loaded into a structure more suitable for business analytics, but that is not within the scope of this application.
+The scope of this application is to produce and keep the raw data synchronized in the Data Lake.
 The application is built on Azure serverless infrastructure.

 ## Features

-- **Timesheets**: Perform a full load of all timesheets data and keep it syncronized.
+- **Timesheets**: Perform a full load of all timesheets data and keep it synchronized.
-- **Projects**: Perform a full load of all projects data and keep it syncronized.
+- **Projects**: Perform a full load of all projects data and keep it synchronized.
-- **Employees**: Perform a full load of all employes data and keep it syncronized.
+- **Employees**: Perform a full load of all employees' data and keep it synchronized.
-- **Customers**: Perform a full load of all customers data and keep it syncronized.
+- **Customers**: Perform a full load of all customers' data and keep it synchronized.

 ## Architecture

 The app is developed as a function app in Azure (Figure 1).
-It will consist of a number of azure function and associated triggers.
-Each function will be responsible for fetching and keeping a particular type of data syncronized in the Datalake.
-E.g. one function will be responsible for timesheets data, and another one for projects data.
-An App Configuration component will be used to store the state of the syncronization, since azure functions are stateless.
+It will consist of several Azure functions and associated triggers.
+Each function will be responsible for fetching and keeping a particular type of data synchronized in the Data Lake.
+For example, one function will be responsible for timesheets data, and another one for projects data.
+An App Configuration component will be used to store the state of the synchronization, since Azure functions are stateless.

 ![Azure architecture](architecture/azure_architecture.svg)

 *Figure 1: High-level architecture showing the flow of data from timers to Azure Functions and the Data Lake.
-The illustration only shows one function, but the function app will have an timer and function for each type of business data.*
+The illustration only shows one function, but the function app will have a timer and function for each type of business data.*

 Provide an overview of the architecture.
 Include a diagram (e.g., a flowchart or system architecture diagram) to illustrate the components and their interactions.